ashwinmoorkoth1/ashwinmoorkoth1/README.md

    - Specialized	Heuristcs : Silver Meal Algorithm
    - Discreate Optimization : Mixed integer linear programming

-4. Supply Chain Segmentation Strategies: ABC Analysis and Introduction to how Coefficeint of variation can be used
+4. Supply Chain Segmentation Strategies: ABC Analysis and Introduction to how Coefficeint of variation can be used to double segmentation.
    #### Expected 10th Jul, 21